 Golf is chaotic – we never know which golfer is going to turn up on the day.
 However, there are ways in which we can make sense of the chaos and find patterns which give us a statistical advantage.
 We can use simple statistics to A/B test our game and create our best golf ever.

-Try a new course strategy
+Try a new course strategy for golf

 Next time you are playing a practice round of golf, make it count.
 Use it as a form of information gathering in order to help you further your game for competition.